Salesforce Tower San Francisco

 In addition to the collaboration with partners like Arrow Sign Company and RP Visuals, Pisciotta also noted close coordination with the project’s general contractor and the steel contractor, who were responsible for designing and building the steel structure that supports the screen.

 “It was gratifying to see it all work out with a complicated line of scope demarcation between SNA Displays and the contractors,” he said.
 “Additionally, there was a race among all contractors to get the building ready for Dreamforce 2018 programming, which added to the excitement and pressure.”

 SNA Displays also provided content management services for the lobby display and the Townhall display.

-After taking a moment to appreciate the lobby display, you may decide to head over to the Trailblazer Cafe, Salesforce Tower's in-house coffee shop, where you’ll find some more SNA Displays digital signage.
+After taking a moment to appreciate the lobby display, you may decide to head over to Salesforce Tower's in-house coffee shop, where you’ll find some more SNA Displays digital signage.
 The café opens to an elevated park flanking the Salesforce Transit Center, which is directly adjacent to the building, and features a BOLD™ display with a 3 mm pixel pitch and a resolution of 896 pixels high by 1,152 pixels wide (11'4" x 8'10").
 It is 100 square feet and has over a million total pixels.
 With your coffee in hand, it’s time to head to the morning staff meeting.

 Innovation and Transformation Center

 In a stunning example of unified corporate identity, Salesforce Tower features several BRILLIANT™ direct-view LEDs throughout six conference rooms, known collectively as the Innovation and Transformation Center (ITC).
 The ITC is an immersive environment that allows Salesforce team members to engage with customers to highlight the company's unique culture and products.
 Each display utilizes a 1.67 mm pixel pitch, with varying screen resolutions and dimensions, for a total of 5.8 million pixels.